-16.1 In the event of an employee's death, payment shall be made for any and all unused accrued overtime, vacation leave, sick leave, holiday time, and other terminal leave benefits to which such employee would have been entitled to receive, under the applicable provisions of law and only in the following sequence: to the wife or husband; or to any child or children over the age of eighteen (18); or the father or mother; or thereafter to the designated administrator of the deceased employee's estate.

-16.2 Where an employee is required to use his personal automobile in the performance of his duties, he will be reimbursed for operating expenses at the rate per mile traveled as prescribed by Chapter 112, Florida Statutes.
-Parking space will be provided for employees who are required to use their personal vehicle as a condition of employment in the performance of their duties.

-16.3 During any primary or general election, an employee whose hours of work do not allow sufficient time for voting, shall be allowed necessary time off with pay for this purpose.
-Where polls are open two (2) hours before or two (2) hours after the regular scheduled work period, it shall be considered sufficient time for voting.

-16.4 The Public Employer agrees to continue to provide employees with a basic hospitalization and life insurance program at no cost to the employee.
+- 16.1 In the event of an employee's death, payment shall be made for any and all unused accrued overtime, vacation leave, sick leave, holiday time, and other terminal leave benefits to which such employee would have been entitled to receive, under the applicable provisions of law and only in the following sequence: to the wife or husband; or to any child or children over the age of eighteen (18); or the father or mother; or thereafter to the designated administrator of the deceased employee's estate. - 16.2 Where an employee is required to use his personal automobile in the performance of his duties, he will be reimbursed for operating expenses at the rate per mile traveled as prescribed by Chapter 112, Florida Statutes.
+Parking space will be provided for employees who are required to use their personal vehicle as a condition of employment in the performance of their duties. - 16.3 During any primary or general election, an employee whose hours of work do not allow sufficient time for voting, shall be allowed necessary time off with pay for this purpose.
+Where polls are open two (2) hours before or two (2) hours after the regular scheduled work period, it shall be considered sufficient time for voting. - 16.4 The Public Employer agrees to continue to provide employees with a basic hospitalization and life insurance program at no cost to the employee.
+There shall be no reduction in level of benefit from the insurance programs in effect as of October 1, 1995, without the concurrence of the union.

 The Employer agrees to continue to provide the same basic hospitalization coverage for the employee's eligible dependents.
-It is agreed that the employee's portion of the monthly premium shall be \$87.98 through September 30, 1993.
+It is agreed that the employee's portion of the monthly premium shall be \$87.98 through September 30, 1997.